 If you know what an IMEI number is and just want to know how to check the IMEI on your phone, you can jump straight to it here.

 What Is an IMEI Number?

-What Is The Purpose of an IMEI Number?
+What Is the Purpose of an IMEI Number?

-Short answer: Yes.
+Short answer: yes.

 Long answer: It depends.
 If they can’t attach a name or some form of personal identification to your IMEI number, they don’t know who your phone really belongs to.
-This is often the problem with prepay customers.
+This is often the case with prepay customers.
 Since they don’t sign contracts with their wireless carriers, there’s no way to attach a face or ID card to the IMEI number.
-The process of doing so is tedious, at best.
+The process of doing so is tedious at best.

 Do ALL Mobile Devices Have IMEI Numbers?

 Since counterfeit phones aren’t made with regulatory compliance in mind, they often lack IMEI numbers.
 In 2010, India encountered problems with these devices, and they tried to counteract the issue for years.
 The answer to the question is, “No, some devices do not have IMEI numbers, but they are universally illegal.”